 Supply Chain Diversification Can Save Money in the Long Run

 Diversification and building resilience into your supply chain does not have to be an all-or-nothing effort.
-Converters should weigh how diversification will help them meet business goals around cost efficiency, market position, and broader industry position.6 Some companies, especially smaller ones, may be hesitant to start multi-sourcing but research has shown that the cost of not diversifying can be more expensive when disruptions occur.7
+Converters should weigh how diversification will help them meet business goals around cost efficiency, market position, and broader industry position.1 Some companies, especially smaller ones, may be hesitant to start multi-sourcing but research has shown that the cost of not diversifying can be more expensive when disruptions occur.2

-Shell also has measures in place that are designed to go the distance for you and with you, such as one-on-one expert consultations.
-We offer help in all areas we can, and are able to leverage the extensive Royal Dutch Shell network of global resources that span across industries.
+Shell also has measures in place that are designed to go the distance for you and with you.
+We offer help in all areas we can, and are able to leverage the extensive Shell network of global resources that span across industries.
 For example, we can connect you with lubricants if that's what you need, help with sustainability initiatives, and collaborate to help your business benefit from the advantages of Industry 4.0 technology and digitalization.

-With access to the Royal Dutch Shell network, our experts are here to help converters achieve business goals beyond polymers and share their knowledge and expertise to improve not just your supply chain, but your business and its outcomes.
+With access to the greater Shell network, our experts are here to help converters achieve business goals beyond polymers and share their knowledge and expertise to improve not just your supply chain, but your business and its outcomes.

 Leverage Location Diversity to Maximize Supply Options

-Our Monaca, Pennsylvania PE plant means that converters diversifying with Shell will not have to worry about stocking up on inventory in the spring to prepare for out-of-area regional disruptions and potential long-haul rail congestion that could delay their supply.
+Our Monaca, Pennsylvania polyethylene plant means that converters diversifying with Shell will not have to worry about stocking up on inventory to prepare for disruptions and potential long-haul rail congestion that could delay their supply.
 The proximity to converters will save time in the supply chain and help maintain consistent buying practices through the increase in supply options and the ability to manage variables so converters can avoid buying resins when prices are high.